chat icon

 Neutral Host Small Cells

 One alternative to the current small cell paradigm is the idea of the neutral host small cell as a platform.
 In this scenario, small cell networks would be built by a third-party that isn’t the networks’ sole carrier.
 Multiple mobile operators would then have access to the small cell, eliminating at least the prospect of redundant competing networks being run in a limited space by different carriers.
-This kind of wholesale small cell service is already cropping up in some Asia-Pacific centers.
+This kind of wholesale small cell service is already in use in some Asia-Pacific centers.

 Heterogenous Networks (HetNets)

-Instead of relying on small cells to bear the whole burden of modernizing the infrastructure, it proposes the use of small cells mainly to patch holes in coverage that can’t be addressed in other ways.
+Instead of relying on small cells to modernize the infrastructure, they would be used mainly to patch holes in coverage that can’t be addressed in other ways.
+As networking in general evolves, HetNet topologies will become more common.

 Virtualized Radio Access Networks (V-RAN)

-Virtualization is already at work in 5G, used to run much more sophisticated versions of those virtual Minecraft machines.
-It plays a key role in coordinating small cell networks, for example.
-Some proposals would take the principle much further and generate virtual machines that can actually provide access to 5G radio frequencies.
-These virtual networks would partially alleviate the need for networking hardware and would be able to expand capacity in new and creative ways.
+Virtualization is already at work in 5G.
+It is used to run much more sophisticated versions of those virtual Minecraft machines and plays a key role in coordinating small cell networks.
+Theoretically, the principle of virtualization could also be used to provide access to 5G radio frequencies, in which case virtual networks would partially alleviate the need for networking hardware and would be able to expand capacity in new and creative ways.
+While V-RAN architecture isn’t widespread yet, it’s certainly a hot topic.

-So, at any rate, goes the theory.
-V-RAN architecture isn’t yet in widespread use, but it’s certainly a hot topic.
 One of its touted benefits is that it would make network sharing much easier.

 What Role Should Small Cells Play in 5G Networks?